-Minor infractions of University policies, regulations and guidelines that govern residence life (student housing) will be handled by the Resident Hall Coordinator and\or the Director of Residence Life.
+Minor infractions of University policies, regulations and guidelines that govern residence life (student housing) will be handled by the Resident Hall Coordinator and/or the Director of Residence Life.
 Major infractions as well as repeated minor infractions, will be handled by the Dean of Students as outlined in the University's Code of Student Conduct.

-The Residence Life Staff works to ensure that this environment and these conditions exist.
 A complete description of Residence Life's community standards, policies and procedures can be found in the Student's Guide to Residential Living on the Student Affairs webpage.
 Residents are expected to adhere to policies, procedures, and guidelines found in the following aids: (1) Student Housing Contract, (2) Student Handbook, and (3) Student's Guide to Residential Living.